Mykel68/Portfolio-For-UI---UX/README.md

 - The **Contact** section allows visitors to reach out to me either via email .

----

 ## Responsive Design

 This website is fully responsive and adjusts seamlessly to desktop, tablet, and mobile devices.

----

 ## Contact Information

-Feel free to reach out through the **Contact** section, either by sending me an email via the form or by clicking on the **Work With Me** button to open a WhatsApp chat.
+Feel free to reach out through the **Contact** section, either by sending me an email via the form or by clicking on the **Work With Me** button in the Hero / Home Section to open a WhatsApp chat.

----

 ## How to View Your Portfolio